TheChronicMonster/rps-bootcamp/week1.md

 ## Week Resources and Instructions

 Complete this week's multiple choice questions and quiz by following the links below:

-[Multiple Choice submission form](https://forms.gle/EfGpbTnVR68gR8iV9) [Week 1 Quiz](https://forms.gle/TmP9MVQLsqEAPq7u8)
+[Multiple Choice submission form](https://forms.gle/EfGpbTnVR68gR8iV9)

+[Week 1 Quiz](https://forms.gle/TmP9MVQLsqEAPq7u8)

-Complete the Code It portions in a [secret gist](https://gist.github.com) and share the link with your mentor.
+Complete the "Code It" portions in a [secret gist](https://gist.github.com) and share the link with your mentor.

 The Independent Project can be completed in a GitHub repository.
 Share the repo link with your mentor.

+**Plagiarism Warning**

-**Plagarism Warning** Plagarism weakens the community and does nothing to improve your web3 development skills.
-Students that plagarize are subject to being removed from the bootcamp and may not receive a certificate of completion.
+Plagiarism weakens the community and does nothing to improve your web3 development skills.
+Students that plagiarize are subject to being removed from the bootcamp and may not receive a certificate of completion.
 If you are stuck, lost, or confused, reach out to your mentor(s) or instructor for assistance.

 ## Knowledge Reinforcement